Argent-Matter/Gregtech-CEuu/README.md

 # Gregtech-CEUu-1.19x

-This is a fork of a fork of GregTech Community Edition for MC 1.19.2 maintained by the GTCEuu Development team.
+This is a fork of a fork of GTCEu for MC 1.19.2 maintained by the GTCEuu Development team.

 ## Welcome to GregTech CE: Unofficial
 ### What is this?